Reed-CSTAR/guides/src/preface.md

   guide to day-to-day terminal tasks.
 + The [Pro Git book](https://git-scm.com/book/en/v2) provides a good, methodical explanation of Git.
++ [Zero to Nix](https://zero-to-nix.com/) describes the Nix package manager, a popular package manager for students here to use that's also installed on all of the Reednet machines.
 + man pages :(

 As a final introductory note, don't be afraid to ask for help.
 A lot of